 Then it opens a short, grounded conversation.
 It asks things like: what place, practice, or community are you actually here to serve?
 What harms, failures, or conflicts should I notice first?
 What authority do I really have, and what must stay with humans?
 How should people contest, correct, or shut me down when I am wrong?
 It asks before it acts.
 A specific question beats a confident guess.

 By default your Kami starts each conversation fresh.
+A Kami that forgets every conversation cannot do the one thing it is for: come to know this place over time.
+So do this step rather than skip it.
 If you would like it to remember across sessions — what it learned about your place, the corrections you made, who it serves — you can give it a small, local memory.
 Everything stays on your machine.

 # the memory store (macOS or Linux)